Red Hat Training

-The Network File System, or NFS, is service that provides network accessible file systems for client machines.
-For more information on how NFS works, refer to the chapter titled Network File System (NFS) in the Reference Guide.
-For more information about configuring NFS, refer to the System Administrators Guide.
+The Network File System (NFS) is a service that provides network accessible file systems for client machines.
+Refer to Chapter 21, Network File System (NFS) for more information about NFS.
 The following subsections assume a basic knowledge of NFS.

 The version of NFS included in Red Hat Enterprise Linux, NFSv4, no longer requires the

 portmapservice as outlined in Section 48.2.2, “Securing Portmap”.
 NFS traffic now utilizes TCP in all versions, rather than UDP, and requires it when using NFSv4.
 NFSv4 now includes Kerberos user and group authentication, as part of the

 portmapis still included, since Red Hat Enterprise Linux supports NFSv2 and NFSv3, both of which utilize